ocryptocode/book-of-secrets/README.md

 we don't just learn we also teach

-this is gonna be hosted by wolfist along with roadmap 2.0
+this is gonna be hosted by wolfist and aalex along with roadmap 2.0
 -----

 here is what we have
 - web3 and web4 knowledge
 - crypto trends
 - X growth tips